-Ms Livleen has 20 years' experience of working with governmental and non- governmental organizations in the fields of environment research, outreach and conservation education.
+Livleen leads the Environment Education and Awareness programs at TERI.
+She has a vast experience of working in fields of environment research, outreach and conservation education.
 She joined TERI in 2002, and since then has been actively engaged in creating a niche for environment education both within the organization and outside.
+GREEN Olympiad is a major project being implemented under her direct supervision.
 She has experimented and implemented several programs around basic education designs and innovative, multidisciplinary ideas for youth of all age groups.
-'Catching them young' is the motto behind the activities designed under the banner of environment education at TERI and the focus is on channelizing focus of students towards sustainable development goals (SDGs).
-Science popularization is an important field of her interest and she is involved in design, delivery, and management of indoor and outdoor environment education programs through formal and non-formal teaching methods.
+'Catching them young' is the motto behind activities designed under the banner of Environment Education (EE) at TERI and the focus is on channelizing energy of youth towards sustainable development goals (SDGs).

-Ms Livleen is involved in several projects on Education for Sustainable Development (ESD), with schools and institutes of higher education.
-As a core competency she supports active engagement with youth to motivate them in acquiring 21st century futuristic skills.
-As an active member of her working group, she is involved in cutting edge research on Education for Sustainable Development (ESD) and has contributed in bringing out several books, newsletters, workbooks, manuals, films and other IEC material.
+Livleen works closely with CBSE, NCERT, and various Education boards promoting TERI’s Environment Education (EE) initiatives through these channels of governance.
+As a core competency she supports an active engagement with youth to motivate them in acquiring 21st century futuristic skills.
+As an active member of her working group, she is involved in bringing out several books, newsletters, workbooks, manuals, films and other IEC material.

 A botanist by training from Delhi University, Livleen also has a Ph.D in Environment Management from GGS Indraprastha University, New Delhi.
 Apart from Environment Education and Science Popularization, she has an avid interest in tribal knowledge systems and her doctoral research was also in this field.

 Livleen is a member of ESD expert net, which is a leading network of environment educators based in India, Germany, Mexico and S. Africa.
 Prior to joining TERI she has worked with WWF-India, and NISCAIR (CSIR) in similar capacities.